thebaldgeek/thebaldgeek.github.io/C-Band.md

 Here is an example screenshot.
     <img src="https://raw.githubusercontent.com/thebaldgeek/thebaldgeek.github.io/main/img/cband/1200example.png" height="350">

-Each VFO here has a matching VAC and matching Jaero.
+Once again each VFO here has a matching VAC and matching Jaero.
 This is in addition to the 10500 VFO/VAC/Jaeros you will be running.
-(Now you can better see why a fairly powerful computer is required for C-Band)
+(Now you can better see why a fairly powerful computer is required for C-Band).

-Jan 2024.
+# Jan 2024 LNB update
 The Titanium LNB we were using for many years are no longer built.
 Its important to note that both Titanium and norsat LNBs are not, were not, made _for_ ADSC work.
 It was just nice that we could (abuse) their primary TV use for ADSC reception.
 Part of the reason that model is no longer made or sold is that 5G cell phones are very close to the 3.4Ghz ADSC frequencies and there is a strong chance of getting 5G interference.
 The new model Titanium LNB has a 5G filter that very aggressively filters out the weak ADSC signal.
 Also the new version LNB can not be modified for the GPSDO clock.
 norsat also offer a 5G blocking LNB, I have not tested those and don't plan to at this stage (its very expensive to just buy these LNB for quick pass/fail tests).
 The non 5G filtered ones are working Ok.
 I have heard of some ADSC installations have so much 5G interference that they have had to shut down.

 All that said, I am going to leave these old photos and details about replacing the crystal with the external 10Mhz GPSDO signal as it served us well for many years and could be of use for other applications.

 # GPSDO (GPS Disciplined Oscillator) Modified LNB